Pakistan: Independence

-Post independence
+Post-independence

-Liaquat Ali Khan was elected the first Prime Minister of Pakistan.
+Liaquat Ali Khan was elected the first prime minister of Pakistan.

-After independence in 1947, Jinnah, the President of the Muslim League, became Pakistan's first Governor-General and the first President-Speaker of the Parliament, but he succumbed to tuberculosis on 11 September 1948.
-Meanwhile, Pakistan's founding fathers agreed to appoint Liaquat Ali Khan, the secretary-general of the party, the nation's first Prime Minister.
+After independence in 1947, Jinnah, the president of the Muslim League, became Pakistan's first governor-general and the first President-Speaker of the Parliament, but he died of tuberculosis on 11 September 1948.
+Meanwhile, Pakistan's founding fathers agreed to appoint Liaquat Ali Khan, the secretary-general of the party, the nation's first prime minister.
 From 1947 to 1956, Pakistan was a monarchy within the Commonwealth of Nations, and had two monarchs before it became a republic.

-The creation of Pakistan was never fully accepted by many British leaders including Lord Mountbatten.
+The creation of Pakistan was never fully accepted by many British leaders, including Lord Mountbatten.
 Mountbatten expressed his lack of support and faith in the Muslim League's idea of Pakistan.
 Jinnah refused Mountbatten's offer to serve as Governor-General of Pakistan.
 When Mountbatten was asked by Collins and Lapierre if he would have sabotaged Pakistan had he known that Jinnah was dying of tuberculosis, he replied 'most probably'.

 The American CIA film on Pakistan, made in 1950, examines the history and geography of Pakistan.

 "You are free; you are free to go to your temples, you are free to go to your mosques or to any other place of worship in this State of Pakistan.
 You may belong to any religion or caste or creed – that has nothing to do with the business of the State."

 — —Muhammad Ali Jinnah's first speech to the Constituent Assembly of Pakistan.